Thank you for speaking at the European Open Source Security Forum 2026 in Brussels, Belgium, on 9 June 2026.

 Please note the following technical requirements:

-All speakers must supply their own computers and HDMI adapters to use during their talk.
+All speakers must bring their own computers and HDMI adapters for use during their talks.

 Presentation slides should be formatted in 16:9.

-The room will include a screen, projector, and microphones for speaker or panelist.
+The room will include a screen, projector, and microphones for the speaker or panelist.

-If you require any additional AV, please email Stacey Orlick by Tuesday, 10 October.
+If you require any additional AV, please email Jennifer Crowley by Friday, 15 May.
 We will make every effort to accommodate additional AV needs; however, final approval for additional AV requests will be made on a case-by-case basis.

 Connecting Your Laptop to present